Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/cloud-manager.md

 The Cloud Manager is where all the files you have uploaded to the Cloud are located.
-You access this menu by navigating at the top of the screen to **Upload > Cloud Manager**.
+You access this menu by navigating at the top of the screen to **Modding > Cloud Manager**.

 <center>![Cloud Manager Menu](/img/cloud-manager/menu2.png)</center>